iTwin/itwinjs-core/docs/learning/presentation/RulesetVariables.md

 The advantages of using ruleset variables over values hardcoded into the ruleset are:

 - When used for creating a hierarchy, changing a ruleset variable causes only affected parts of the hierarchy to be re-created.
 Changing a rule in a ruleset causes the whole hierarchy to be re-created.
 - It's much more convenient and effective to pass a large number of IDs through a ruleset variable than it is to hardcode them into a ruleset.
-Ruleset variables are sent to the backend separately from the ruleset and that allows us to compress them then needed.
+Ruleset variables are sent to the backend separately from the ruleset and that allows us to compress them when needed.
 ## Using Variables in Rule Condition

 Using a ruleset variable in rule condition allows enabling and disabling specific rules based on something that can't be determined at the point of creating the ruleset, e.g. a user action.